Lumasonic/Lumasonic/README.md

 ![Lumasonic Lighting Controller MK1](LumasonicMK1.png)

-With enough of your support, we can also look towards releasing our hardware reference designs for external LED lighting or our portable low-cost decoder, allowing anyone to implement a complete Lumasonic or AudioStrobe playback system.
+With enough of your support, we can also look towards releasing our hardware reference designs for external LED lighting controller or our portable low-cost decoder, allowing anyone to implement a complete Lumasonic or AudioStrobe playback system.

 ## Downloads